Core concepts โ

 </template>Projection โ

-A map projection transforms the Earth's 3D curved surface into SVG map.
+A projection transforms the Earth's curved surface into flat 2D coordinates.
+It defines the overall shape of the rendered map.

 <script setup>